 The answer has to do with, what else, brewing tradition.

 Oktoberfest and Märzen beers originated in Bavaria, Germany.

 Märzen-style beers were first being brewed before the 16th century, but they weren’t given a name until then.
 As All About Beer explains, before refrigeration it was most logical to brew from fall to spring as fermentation was trickier in the warmer summer months.
 In 1533, an ordinance was passed that declared beer had to be brewed between September 29 and April 23.
-Thus, March became the last acceptable month to brew in.
+Thus, March became the month where brewers ramped up their output so there would be enough beer come fall before brewing started again.
 March in German is Märzen.

 These Märzen beers were fermented and then stored to age all summer.
 They were made with more hops and a slightly higher alcohol content to help keep them from spoiling during the aging process.
 However, the hops, German Noble (Saaz and Hallertau), were more subtle than what we now experience in Pale Ales and IPAs, according to CraftBeer.com.
 Instead of strong citrus aromas and bitter flavors, these hops had more spicy or floral notes to them.
 This lead for the brew to be malt-forward in flavor, lightly hopped, high in alcohol and amber in color when it was opened come autumn.

 The Märzen and The Oktobefest